DCC-Lab/PyHardwareLibrary/README.md

 1. Obtain manual.
 Look for connectivity information.

-   1. If necessary, a driver may need to be installed to serialize the device (make it appear as a serial port).
+   1. If necessary, a driver may need to be installed to serialize the device (to make it appear as a serial port).
-   2. If not, direct access with USB may be needed with libusb and PyUSB
+   2. If not available, direct USB access may be needed with libusb and PyUSB
    3. Figure out (ideally through testing, see next point) how to connect with `Serial` `CommunicationPort`

 2. Identify commands and write very simple tests with `CommunicationPort`  to confirm connectivity and validate command syntax (see the other [section](#Testing-serial-ports) below for more details):